jobsearch-works/.github/profile/README.md

 As part of our mission, we're building **a strong team of developers and data scientists**, and we're offering an opportunity for junior-to-mid-level developers to grow their skills while working on a **real-world AI-powered product**.

+# About our Product

+We are in AI-powered agent space.
+Some things we are building ourselves.
+Some we will use off the shelf.
+However, in the eyes of our customers we will be the magic box that does it.
+Be believe that job application should be as simple as a swipe in a dating app.
+If you like a job with a single swipe it should apply for it with the best resume and all answers to all questions.

+### Modules:
+- Internal tools that will work in a human-supervised mode.
+- Client-facing website
+- Client-side LLM interfaces
+- Browser-based automations
+- Code self-improving and testing framework

+### 3-tier fall-back system:
+1. Heuristic approach (solve the problem with previously generated/cached code)
+2. If 1 fails, do it using LLM (preferably local, otherwise via API)
+3. If 2 fails, let human fix it.

+This strategy will help us get to paid users as soon as possible.
+As soon as we automate 80% of actions, we can start executing them for end users.

 ---

 ## 🎓 Team Lead Volunteers 🚀